Chapter 10:

 “If you want.
 I appreciate you stepping up, since Amala isn’t in, again.
 I needed some back up there!”

 “…You just dropped it onto my calendar at the last minute though.”
 The misanthrope muttered under his breath.
-Nicolaus handed the notes to Vernon and got ready to leave for his desk, but Vernon called out to him.
+Nicolaus handed the notes to Vernon and got ready to leave, but Vernon called out to him.

 “Oh, before you go!
 I’m probably going to put you on the project I mentioned in the meeting.”